ChristianRogers1/LearnMachineLearning/README.md

 # NLP-Models-and-Learning
 Contains all of the code made for my self-taught NLP curriculum, as well as the resources I used

+The goal of this repo is twofold:
+    1. Compile high-quality resources, assignments, and examples for any future students of the school of self-learning
+    2. Portfolio and documentation of my learning process

 Full credit to [Ana Marasović](https://www.anamarasovic.com/) for the lecture slides, challenge ideas, and paper compilation.
-If you are reading this, I really do appreciate your publicization of all of these resources, they have been a great help to a great many students.
+If you are reading this, I really appreciate your publicizing of all of these resources; they have been a great help to many students.